How to Follow Through on Goals (4-Phase Framework)

 “I’ll read more books” “If I get into bed, then I read 10 pages before touching my phone”

 The specificity matters.
 Gollwitzer’s theory argues that implementation intentions create a strong mental link between a future situational cue and the intended response [3].
-Your brain pre-loads the action so you don’t rely on willpower in the moment.
+Your brain pre-loads the action so you do not rely on willpower in the moment.
 Apps like Habitica or Streaks can automate the if-then tracking by sending cue-based reminders at your trigger times, reducing the chance that the cue moment passes unnoticed.

 Phase 2: Protect (Weeks 2-4)